ed-morley/university/README.md

 # university
-projects that are created for uni
+projects that are created for university.
+I'm still new to gitHub and programming so help, dont judge! :)